4byterob/Vex-Code-V5/README.md

-# Vex-Mess
+# Vex-Code
-Spaghetti Code les gooooo
+VexCodeV5 Code for the Robotics Competitions
 ---
 Ok so the only file that really matters is the 'main.cpp' one.